Master of Science in Electrical Engineering

 Teaching assistantships are available for students with a minimum GPA of 3.3 and are awarded through the department.
 Research assistantships are awarded by individual faculty.
 Contact the department to learn more about available assistantships.

-Students can also apply for two fellowships: the Dickinson Fellowship, which requires a GPA of 3.2 or higher, and the Turner Fellowship.
+Students can also apply for the Turner Fellowship.
 Contact the department for application information.

 The University offers on-campus housing for graduate students.
 Visit the graduate housing website to learn more about living at the University of Nevada, Reno.